• Skip to primary navigation

 Help for sore nipples

 Remember—getting your baby latched on comfortably is important for preventing sore nipples.
 Pain is a sign that something needs changing—seek skilled help.
-Nurse your baby before he is really hungry.
+Nurse your baby before they are really hungry.
 Offer the least sore breast first and try different nursing positions.
-Insert your finger between your baby’s gums if you need to remove him from the breast.
-If you experience itchy or burning nipples or shooting pains during or between feeds consult an LLL Leader to help identify the cause.
+Insert your finger between your baby’s gums if you need to remove them from the breast.
+If you experience itchy or burning nipples or shooting pains during or between feeds talk with an LLL Leader to help identify the cause.

 Help for sore breasts

-Redness, a tender spot or a sore lump may be a blocked duct.
+A tender spot or a sore lump or a red area on pale skin may be a blocked duct.
 Avoid mastitis by nursing frequently to keep milk flowing.
 Use different nursing positions and check your baby’s attachment at the breast.
 Rest and treat as for engorgement.
 Avoid bras and clothing that cause pressure on the breast.
 Seek medical help if things don’t improve.

 It is OK to ask for help—it can take a while for breastfeeding to become easy, or for your baby to learn to breastfeed effectively.
 It will get easier as time goes on.
 You can easily get skilled help from an LLL Leader by calling our Helpline.
 You may also find support and encouragement from breastfeeding mothers in your local LLL Group.